UMD: A Globally Connected University

 J-1 students interested in practical training in their field of study (major) may apply for Academic Training.

 To maintain your J-1 status, you must enroll in a full-time course load:

 - 12 credits for undergraduates

 Only classroom-based classes (not online classes) may count toward your full-time load.
 Courses taken for AUDIT do NOT generate credits (or graduate units) and CANNOT be used in calculating full-time status.

 You are required to have health insurance while you are in the US per your J-1 visa.
-Beginning in Fall 2017, all incoming exchange students will automatically be enrolled in the UMD Student Health Insurance Policy (SHIP).
+All incoming exchange students will automatically be enrolled in the UMD Student Health Insurance Policy (SHIP).
 The UMD SHIP insurance meets the J-1 visa minimums for insurance.
 It is accepted at the Health Center on campus as well as by many providers in the US.